MENTORSHIP FOR CREATIVES

 That’s because your sensitivity is the very same quality that lets the world’s wonders in.
 It’s responsible for your inspirations, your dreams, your great ideas, and the breadth and scope of your relationship with the natural world…which means it’s also the place where that “too much” feeling creeps in, and where external obligations and other people’s opinions sometimes pool.

 The sensitive creative human is also a porous one.
-And that isn’t a quality to fix, but to accommodate.
+And this isn’t a quality to fix, but to accommodate.

 Because that porousness, that impressionability, is what keeps you inspired and curious and coming back again and again to the most artistic and treasured parts of your life and the world around you.

-As a result, a regular part of your emotional-creative hygiene must involve getting rid of the stuff that isn’t really yours or no longer serves you.
+As a result, a regular part of your emotional-creative hygiene must involve getting rid of the stuff that isn’t really yours & no longer serves you.

 More than just setting good boundaries and being proactively guarded, you must regularly detox from the world’s noise in order to maintain space for your own creative music.

-This detox work is some of the most potent work that transpires in one-on-one mentorship.
+This detoxing is some of the most potent work that transpires in one-on-one mentorship.

 Detoxing your creative channel.